Azure/pixel_level_land_classification/batchai/setup.md

 ### Create an Azure resource group

 We will create all resources for this tutorial in a single resource group, so that you may easily delete them when finished.
-Choose a name for your resource group and insert it into the bracketed expression below, then issue the commands:
+Choose a name for your resource group and insert it in place of the bracketed expression below, then issue the commands:
 ```
 set AZURE_RESOURCE_GROUP=[resource group name]
 az group create --name %AZURE_RESOURCE_GROUP% --location eastus
 ```
+You may use other locations, but we recommend `eastus` for proximity to the data that will be copied into your storage account, and because the necessary VM type (NC series) is available in the East US region.

 ### Create an Azure storage account and populate it with files

 We will create an Azure storage account to hold training and evaluation data, scripts, and output files.
-Choose a unique name for this storage account and insert it into the bracketed expression below.
+Choose a unique name for this storage account and insert it in place of the bracketed expression below.
 Then, issue the following commands to create your storage account and store its randomly-assigned access key:
 ```
 set STORAGE_ACCOUNT_NAME=[storage account name]
 az storage account create --name %STORAGE_ACCOUNT_NAME% --sku Standard_LRS --sku Standard_LRS --resource-group %AZURE_RESOURCE_GROUP% --location eastus
 for /f "delims=" %a in ('az storage account keys list --account-name %STORAGE_ACCOUNT_NAME% --resource-group %AZURE_RESOURCE_GROUP% --query "[0].value"') do @set STORAGE_ACCOUNT_KEY=%a
 ```

 With the commands below, we will create an Azure File Share to hold setup and job-specific logs, as well as an Azure Blob container for fast file I/O during model training and evaluation.
+(The file share offers more options for retrieving your log files, while data access will be faster from blob containers.)
 Then, we'll use AzCopy to copy the necessary data files for this tutorial to your own storage account.
 Note that we will copy over only a subset of the available data, to save time and resources.
 ```
 az storage share create --account-name %STORAGE_ACCOUNT_NAME% --name batchai
 az storage container create --account-name %STORAGE_ACCOUNT_NAME% --name blobfuse